 There are almost always differences between the metrics of the population and the sample taken from it.
 Sampling error is the statistics term for this difference.

-Creating a representative sample and not introducing sampling error is critical when asking statistical questions.
+Creating a representative sample without introducing sampling error is critical when asking statistical questions.
 We want our population parameters to match as closely as possible to our sample statistics.

 How Do We Make A Sample Representative?

 To make a sample representative, we need to randomize our observations.
-This randomization means that every individual of a population has the same chance to make it into the sample.
+This randomization means that every individual in a population has the same chance to make it into the sample.